Hurricane Sandy: Canada

 The Canadian Hurricane Centre issued its first preliminary statement for Hurricane Sandy on October 25 from Southern Ontario to the Canadian Maritimes, with the potential for heavy rain and strong winds.
 On October 29, Environment Canada issued severe wind warnings for the Great Lakes and St. Lawrence Valley corridor, from Southwestern Ontario as far as Quebec City.
 On October 30, Environment Canada issued storm surge warnings along the mouth of the St. Lawrence River.
 Rainfall warnings were issued for the Charlevoix region in Quebec, as well as for several counties in New Brunswick, and Nova Scotia, where about 2 to 3 in of rain was to be expected.
 Freezing rain warnings were issued for parts of Northern Ontario.

 Impact

-At least 233 people were killed across the United States, the Caribbean, and Canada, as a result of the storm.
+A total of 254 people were killed across the United States, the Caribbean, and Canada, as a result of the storm.

 Caribbean

 Jamaica

 Jamaica was the first country directly affected by Sandy, which was also the first hurricane to make landfall on the island since Hurricane Gilbert, which struck the island in 1988.
 Trees and power lines were snapped and shanty houses were heavily damaged, both from the winds and flooding rains.
 More than 100 fishermen were stranded in outlying Pedro Cays off Jamaica's southern coast.
 Stones falling from a hillside crushed one man to death as he tried to get into his house in a rural village near Kingston.
 After 6 days another fatality recorded as a 27-year-old man, died due to electrocution, attempting a repair.
 The country's sole electricity provider, the Jamaica Public Service Company, reported that 70 percent of its customers were without power.
 More than 1,000 people went to shelters.
 Jamaican authorities closed the island's international airports, and police ordered 48-hour curfews in major towns to keep people off the streets and deter looting.
 Most buildings in the eastern portion of the island lost their roofs.
 Damage was assessed at approximately $100 million throughout the country.